 Invite your visitors to experience a once-in-a-lifetime insight into the archaeology of ancient Egypt as they step inside one of the world’s greatest historic events: the 1922 discovery of King Tutankhamun’s tomb.
 For nearly 100 years now, Tutankhamun and his tomb have served as symbols of the excitement of discovery, the mystery of ancient Egypt, the power of perseverance, and the achievements of modern archaeology.
 The beauty of the objects discovered within the tomb—and the thrilling story of its discovery—still enthrall millions of people around the world.
-Now, The Discovery of King Tut presents this fascinating subject in an entirely new way.
+Now, Tutankhamun: His Tomb and His Treasures presents this fascinating subject in an entirely new way.
 Using media and objects, the exhibition reconstructs the magnificent burial site down to the finest detail, creating an immersive experience that sets new standards in museology.

 The first area of the two-part exhibition transports visitors back in time, thousands of years to the time of King Tutankhamun.
 Guests are presented with a wealth of information about the wider culture of ancient Egypt, and offered fascinating insights into the Egyptians’ belief in the afterlife, and their efforts to conquer death.
 Then, visitors follow the sensational and gripping story of Howard Carter as he worked to uncover the lost tomb of King Tutankhamun.
 A story of tenacity, politics, passion, and fate—visitors will experience for themselves the challenges and triumphs of one of history’s most significant archaeological discoveries.